aziz-ahmed16/Library-Management-System/README.md

 on b.manager_id = e2.emp_id;
 ```

-Task 11. **Create a Table of Books with Rental Price Above a Certain Threshold**:
+- **Task 11 : Create a Table of Books with Rental Price Above a Certain Threshold**:
 ```sql
 CREATE TABLE books_price_greater_than_seven AS
 SELECT *